nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 - `JobClassName`: which is the name of the class inheriting from `nautobot.extras.jobs.Job` contained in the above file.

 The `class_path` is often represented as a string in the format of `<grouping_name>/<module_name>/<JobClassName>`, such as `local/example/MyJobWithNoVars` or `plugins/nautobot_golden_config.jobs/BackupJob`.
-Understanding the defintions of these elements will be important in running jobs programmatically.
+Understanding the definitions of these elements will be important in running jobs programmatically.

 ### Via the Web UI